esell/dockopotamus/README.md

 Currently all Snoopy logs are set to go to `/logs` so you'll need to create that and make it writeable.

 Once you have all of that just run dockopotamus as root (sigh) and watch the fun roll in.
+There are a few flags you can pass in to change default values:

+        -i Docker image to use (must be pulled already), default is esell/dockopotamus -p Port to listen on, default is 22
+        -k Private key file to use for server, default is id_rsa -l Log directory (will be created if it doesn't exist), default is /logs